Some behind-the-scenes thinking of a re-imagined $26B social network

-Participants felt the new feed design was warmer, simpler, and easier to digest content
+Users felt the new feed was warmer and easier to engage with across cases

 Working with researchers, we developed and executed virtual interviews to test multiple variants for usability, accessibility, and ease of use.
 Resulting in a starter kit for other pillars to learn and execute from.